bekk/bekk-christmas/post/functional/wip.md

 In an effort to learn Haskell I have started to work through the exercises at [exercism.io](https://exercism.io/).
 It is an excellent site that provides classical programming exercises in loads of different languages.
 You get feedback from experienced mentors, and the feedback I have received so far has been really thoughtful and useful.
 I am learning tons!

 I am having a go at learning **Haskell**.
 Not because this is something I will ever need.
-It is rather an attempt to get my head around functional programming, and Haskell doesn’t seem to pretend to have any practical application beyond that.
+It is rather an attempt to get my head around functional programming, and to me Haskell doesn’t seem to have any practical application beyond that.

 Although I am struggling, it is great fun!